uber-common/jvm-profiler/README.md

 Uber JVM Profiler provides a Java Agent to collect various metrics and stacktraces for Hadoop/Spark JVM processes in a distributed way, for example, CPU/Memory/IO metrics.
 It also provides advanced profiling capabilities to trace arbitrary Java methods and arguments on the user code without user code change requirement.
+This advanced feature could be used to trace HDFS name node call latency for each Spark application and identify bottleneck of name node.
+It could also trace the HDFS file paths each Spark application reads or writes and identify hot files for further optimization.

 It is initially created to profile Spark applications which usually have dozens of processes for a single application.
 However Uber JVM Profiler is a generic Java Agent and could be used for any JVM process as well.